Persecution of Jews: Tsarist Russia

 For much of the 19th century, Imperial Russia, which included much of Poland, Ukraine, Moldova and the Baltic states, contained the world's largest Jewish population.
 From Alexander III's reign until the end of Tsarist rule in Russia, many Jews were often restricted to the Jewish Pale of Settlement and they were also banned from many jobs and locations.
-Jews were subject to racist laws, such as the May Laws, and they were also targeted in hundreds of violent anti-Jewish riots, called pogroms, which received unofficial state support.
+Jews were subject to racial laws, such as the May Laws, and they were also targeted in hundreds of violent anti-Jewish riots, called pogroms, which received unofficial state support.
 During this period a hoax document alleging a global Jewish conspiracy, The Protocols of the Elders of Zion, was published.

 The Tsarist government implemented policies that ensured that the Jews would remain isolated.
 However, the government tolerated the existence of their religious and national institutions and it also allowed them to emigrate.
 The restrictions and discriminatory laws drove many Russian Jews to embrace liberal and socialist causes.
 However, following the Russian Revolution, many politically active Jews forfeited their Jewish identity.
 According to Leon Trotsky, "[Jews] considered themselves neither Jews nor Russians but socialists.
 To them, Jews were not a nation but a class of exploiters whose fate it was to dissolve and assimilate."
 In the aftermath of the overthrow of Tsarist Russia, Jews found themselves in a tragic predicament.
 Conservative Russians saw them as a disloyal and subversive element, while the radicals viewed the Jews as a doomed social class.

+Contemporary period

 Soviet Union

-Even though many of the Old Bolsheviks were ethnically Jewish, they sought to uproot Judaism and Zionism and in order to achieve this goal, they established the Yevsektsiya.
+Even though many of the Old Bolsheviks were ethnically Jewish, they sought to uproot Judaism and Zionism and to achieve this goal, they established the Yevsektsiya.
 By the end of the 1940s, the Communist leadership of the former USSR had liquidated almost all Jewish organizations, with the exception of a few token synagogues.
 These synagogues were then placed under police surveillance, both openly and through the use of informants.

-The campaign of 1948–1953 against so-called "rootless cosmopolitans," the alleged "Doctors' plot," the rise of "Zionology" and subsequent activities of official organizations such as the Anti-Zionist committee of the Soviet public were officially carried out under the banner of "anti-Zionism", and by the mid-1950s the state persecution of Soviet Jews emerged as a major human rights issue in the West as well as domestically.
+They were strongly opposed to Judaism (and indeed to any religion) and conducted an extensive campaign to suppress the religious traditions among the Jewish population, alongside the traditional Jewish culture.